slackapi/bolt-js/docs/_deployments/serverless-framework.md

 **3. Test your Slack app**

-Now we can test your Slack app by opening a Slack channel that your app has joined and saying “hello” (lower-case).
+Now you can test your Slack app by inviting your app to a channel then saying “hello” (lower-case).
 Just like in the [Getting Started guide][getting-started-guide], your app should respond back:

 > 👩‍💻 hello<br/>
 > 🤖 Hey there @Jane!